Bank of Montreal: 21st century

-In 2006, BMO bought BCPBank, a Schedule C financial institution that was the Canadian division of Banco Comercial Português, with eight branches in the Toronto-West area.
+In 2006, BMO bought BCPBank, a Schedule C financial institution that was the Canadian division of Banco Comercial Português.
 In 2008, a Bank of Montreal trader pleaded guilty to intentionally mismarking his trading book in order to increase his bonus from the bank.

-In 2009, BMO purchased AIG's Canadian life insurance business, AIG Life Insurance Company of Canada, for approximately CA$330 million.
-The transaction, including 400,000 customers and 300 employees, made BMO the second-biggest life insurer among Canadian banks.
+In 2009, BMO purchased AIG's Canadian life insurance business, AIG Life Insurance Company of Canada (400,000 customers and 300 employees), for approximately CA$330 million, making BMO the second-biggest life insurer among Canadian banks.
 The new component was renamed BMO Life Assurance Company.
 In the same year, the Bank of Montreal acquired the Diners Club International's North American franchise from Citibank.
 The transaction gave BMO exclusive rights to issue Diners cards in the US and Canada.

 In October 2010, the bank became the first Canadian bank to incorporate in China, with branches in China operating as BMO ChinaCo.
 In December 2010, BMO announced the purchase of Milwaukee-based Marshall & Ilsley, and was later amalgamated with its Harris Bank operations.
 When the transaction completed, M&I Bank, along with current Harris Bank branches were rebranded BMO Harris Bank.
+In 2022, BMO booked US$834 million after being found liable for Marshall & Ilsley Bank Ponzi scheme with damages of US$550 million.
+In 2009, businessman Thomas Petters was found guilty of running the scheme using an account at Marshall & Ilsley between 2002 and 2008.
+When BMO bought Marshall & Ilsley and assumed the liability.
 In 2014, the bank acquired London-based Foreign & Colonial Investment Trust, later re-branding it as BMO Commercial Property Trust in 2019.
 In September 2015, BMO agreed to acquire General Electric Co. subsidiary GE Capital's transportation-finance unit.
 The business acquired has US$8.7 billion (CA$11.5 billion) of assets, 600 employees and 15 offices in the US and Canada.
-Exact terms were not disclosed but the final price would be based on the value of the assets at closing plus a premium according to the parties.

 BMO and Simplii Financial (a subsidiary of the Canadian Imperial Bank of Commerce) were the targets of hackers in May 2018, who claimed to have compromised the systems of both banks and stolen information on a combined 90,000 customers (50,000 from BMO).
 An email sent from a Russian address and attributed to the hackers demanded a ransom of US$1 million from each company paid via Ripple by 11:59 pm on 28 May 2018 or the information would be released on "fraud forum[sic] and fraud community[sic]".